Blue Origin facilities: Landing platform ship

 In October 2018, Stena Freighter, 182 meter cargo-ship purchased from ferry operator Stena Line, arrived in Florida from Spain.
 CEO Bob Smith, confirmed Stena Freighter would be used as the landing platform vessel for first-stage boosters.
 The landing ship will be hydrodynamically stabilized.
+In 2024, Blue Origin completed construction on the Jacklyn (LPV1) which remains the only active ship used for landing by New Glenn.

 California facilities

 Much like numerous other American rockets, Blue Origin has also set out to have New Glenn do polar launches from Vandenberg Space Force Base at Point Arguello, California.
 Initially, they had their eyes set on Space Launch Complex 6 thanks to the retirement of its previous launching rockets, United Launch Alliance's Delta IV and Delta IV Heavy.
 However, hopes were dashed in April 2023 when the United States Space Force instead gave SpaceX the pad lease for Falcon Heavy and as a second Falcon 9 site.
-Instead, as part of an expansion of Vandenberg launch sites by Space Launch Delta 30, Blue Origin plan on building Space Launch Complex 9 (SLC-9) for West Coast New Glenn capabilities.
+Instead, as part of an expansion of Vandenberg launch sites by Space Launch Delta 30, Blue Origin plans on building Space Launch Complex 14 (SLC-14) for West Coast New Glenn capabilities.